9599532008 9599532008

 • Smaller amounts are used in the production of ammonium and potassium sulphate.

-• A substantial quantity of H2SOis used as an acidic dehydrating agent in organic chemical and petrochemical processes and oil refining.
+• A substantial quantity of H2SO4 is used as an acidic dehydrating agent in organic chemical and petrochemical processes and oil refining.

 • In the inorganic chemical industry, H2SO4 is used to produce titanium dioxide.

 • Wood pulping processes also require sulphuric acid.
-Some textile and fibre like rayon or cellulose manufacturing and leather tanning uses sulphuric acid.
+Some textile and fibre manufacturing, like rayon or cellulose, and leather tanning use sulphuric acid.

-Essential Factors to consider while setting up a sulphuric Acid Plant
+Factors to consider during Sulphuric Acid Plant Setup

 CPCB provides the emission levels and the standard operating procedures to be followed by a sulphuric acid plant.
-The concerned Pollution Control Board (i.e. SPCB/ PCC)can prescribe more stringent standards if conditions demand.
+The concerned Pollution Control Board (i.e. SPCB/ PCC) can prescribe more stringent standards if conditions demand it for sulphuric acid plant setup.

-• Acid plants must be constructed and operated in such a way that liquid H2SO4 is not produced in unexpected locations/ equipment etc.
+• Sulphuric acid plants must be constructed and operated in such a way that liquid H2SO4 is not produced in unexpected locations or equipment.

-• For plants having more than one stream or unit at the same location, the combined capacity from all streams/units will apply to all the streams or units for compliance with the norms specified by CPCB.
+• For plants having more than one stream or unit at the same location, the combined capacity from all streams or units will apply to all for compliance with CPCB norms.

-• For H2SO4 Plants having more than one stream or unit at a particular location, the combined capacity of all streams/units must be considered for determining the height of the stack.
+• For H2SO4 plants having more than one stream or unit at a particular location, the combined capacity of all streams or units must be considered for determining the height of the stack.

 Emission Levels: The emission levels of So2 and acid mist set by the CPCB are as follows